 Tell Us Once

 Tell Us Once is a service that lets you report a death to most government and local council organisations in one go.
-It means you won’t have to send a copy of the death certificate in the post.
+It also means you won’t have to send a copy of the death certificate in the post.

 Arranging a Funeral in Surrey

 In most case, the funeral can only take place after the death is registered.
 Most people will enlist the support of a funeral director to take charge of the practical arrangements; meaning you can focus on the personal aspects.